DevOps-With-Babar-Zahoor/.github/profile/readme.md

   1. No voice message within the video, explaining the success 🔊❌
      1. Time-wasting stories are being told in the video ⏳🗣️
   1. Three (3) URLs are submitted: ❌🔗
-     1. Internee's repository README.MD file URL where the solution is wrote. ❌🔗
+     1. Internee's repository README.MD file URL where the solution is written. ❌🔗
      1. YouTube uploaded video URL ❌🔗
      1. LinkedIn Post URL ❌🔗
-  1. Title of the issue is not writtend as of the format. ❌📝
+  1. The title of the issue is not written in the format that it is required to be submitted. ❌📝
   1. Technical mistakes are performed ❌🤔
   1. Hashtags are not being used while publishing #️⃣❌
   1. Template.md is not used to submit the issue 📝❌
   1. The issue is not opened in the relevant/right topic, for example issue is about Linux and is opened in Kubernetes ❌🔄
 - Evaluate technically based on your experience 💻
-- If need some further question, add some comments, and do a "Request for Information" 🗣️❓
+- If need some further questions, add some comments, and do a "Request for Information" 🗣️❓
 - If all is completed, write OK in comments and close the issue ✅👌